WVURAIL/dspira/labs/README.md

   > > A short exploration of random Signals and Sampling

 2. [First steps with SDR Hardware](02)
-> This lab ilvilves working with hardware i.e. the SDR dongle.
+> This lab involves working with hardware i.e. the SDR dongle.
 We shall build a simple FM radio

 3. [Introduction to Fourier Analysis](03)
 > This is an introductory exercise in Fourier Analysis by way of Harmonic Analysis using Fourier Series.
 We shall fourier transform some simple waveforms.